Driving In Iceland: A Complete Guide

 Road rules in Iceland

-- Children under six years must use a car seat.
+- Everyone must use their seat-belts, and children under six years old need to use a car seat.